aciccarello/ciccarello.me/subscribe.md

 layout: page
 ---

-Get updates on the latest posts.
-You can subscribe via RSS or email.
+Get sent updates on the latest posts!

-To subscribe only to posts about foster care, use the form on the [foster care](/foster/#subscribe) page.
+If you'd prefer to only subscribe to posts about foster care, use the form on the [foster care](/foster/#subscribe) page.

 ## Email Subscription